sachinsharma9780/Build-ML-pipelines-for-Computer-Vision-NLP-and-Graph-Neural-Networks-using-Nvidia-Triton-Server/README.md

 # Part2: Setting up Triton Inference client
-In this part we will download the libraries required to interact with triton server i.e sending requests (input data) and recieving back the predictions.
+In this part we will download the libraries required to interact with triton server i.e sending inference requests (input data) to the deployed models and recieving back the predictions.
 It is recommended to install the below packages in a separate [conda](https://docs.conda.io/projects/conda/en/latest/index.html) environment.
 ## Libraries required:
   1. pip install nvidia-pyindex